When it comes to showing Formula 1 live in the United Kingdom, Sky F1 has become the undisputed king.

 From 2019 to 2024, Sky Sports F1 has exclusive rights to broadcast Formula 1 live in the UK and Ireland, while it also sub-licences highlights of all races and qualifying sessions plus the entire live coverage of British Grand Prix weekend to UK free-to-air broadcaster Channel 4.

-Initially the BBC had exclusive rights to show Formula 1 in the UK until 2013, but a new broadcast deal was announced on July 29, 2011, stating that Sky Sports would cover all races live, (half of which would be exclusive to them).
+Initially, the BBC had exclusive rights to show Formula 1 in the UK until 2013, but a new broadcast deal was announced on July 29 2011 stating Sky Sports would cover all races live (half of which would be exclusive to them).

 Both Sky and the BBC would broadcast the remaining races live, including the British Grand Prix and final race, while the BBC also showed highlights for all races.

 Following the 2015 season, BBC would relinquish its broadcasting rights to Channel 4, before Sky Sports began an exclusive broadcasting deal from 2019.